Jakob Larson was going to be the death of me.

 I read somewhere that women know within five minutes of meeting someone whether or not they’ll sleep with them.
 With Jakob, you needed all five of those minutes to decide if the risk of fucking him was worth the reward.
 I couldn’t even look at him without picturing him naked, biceps straining as he rose above me, abs contracting as he thrust inside.
-I usually didn’t go for the whole alpha male vibe – too many guys who projected that aura were possessive, borderline abusive douchenozzles – but Jakob seemed to be the exception to my rule.
+I usually didn’t go for the whole alpha-male vibe—too many guys who projected that aura were possessive, borderline abusive douche nozzles—but Jakob seemed to be the exception to my rule.
 I blamed my inner cavewoman.
 He was the kind of man who made her sit up and take notice.

 Him big.
 Make strong babies.
 Protect cave.

 It made me feel marginally better that I wasn’t the only one staring.
 Three women about my age at a nearby table kept cutting glances at him.
 A few more on the dance floor sent him come-hither looks.

 Nina, my fellow bartender and good friend, stepped beside me and stood on her tiptoes, trying to get a better look.
 At five-foot-nothing, it wasn’t going to happen.
 She swayed a little to the left, searching for a different angle.
 Her dark hair was loose tonight, and it fell in a cascade over her shoulder with the movement.
-Like me, she wore all black: the standard uniform here at Charley’s Bar and Grill.
+Like me, she wore all black: the standard uniform at Charley’s Bar and Grill.

 Because it hid the bloodstains, we joked.

 “Who’s yelling?”
 Nina asked.
 It was a testament to her looks that even while frowning, she was stunning.
 With a whip-sharp sense of humor, light brown skin, cheekbones I would kill for, and full lips that seemed forever on the verge of a smile, it was no wonder she was the highest tip earner on staff.

 I laced my fingers together and bent over.
 “Here, I’ll give you a boost, and you can see for yourself.”